 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

 Numerous conditions can negatively affect our respiratory system.
 Their effects may make it difficult to breathe, sleep, work, or play, overall making life difficult.
 In some cases, like cancer and COPD, these can even be fatal.
 This is why prioritizing our respiratory health is key for overall health and wellbeing.
+If you want to improve and maintain respiratory health, here are some guidelines to follow.

 The respiratory system is essential – it provides the body with oxygen.
 After passing through the airways, oxygen and carbon dioxide are exchanged in the lungs.
 Oxygen is then transported to the different organs, while carbon dioxide is exhaled.